Eks

 Optional parameters can be passed as a params::Dict{String,<:Any}.
 Valid keys are:

-• "clientRequestToken": Unique, case-sensitive identifier that you provide to ensure the idempotency of the request.
+• "clientRequestToken": Unique, case-sensitive identifier to ensure the idempotency of the request.

 source